maleterian/py_spark_test_tasks/README.md

 7. Example of desired solution :
 ![Flask_UI.JPG](images/Flask_UI.JPG)

+## Task 2: PyTest
+1. Understand implementation of config and tests for pytest ( conftest.py, test_app.py )
+    1. Fix bugs in current implementation as it doesn't work as expected.

+       Command below need to run only specific tests + technical one (marked as Failed + test_fn_run_task_group_sql).
+       So in the data/output you should find only data/output/sql/task2/2.1... and data/output/sql/task1 (executed by test_fn_run_task_group_sql).
+       > pytest /opt/spark-apps/test/test_app.py --task_type sql --task_group_id 2 --task_id 1
+    2. Add parameter to skip tests that marked with **marks=pytest.mark.xfail**.
+       > pytest /opt/spark-apps/test/test_app.py --task_type sql --task_group_id 2 --task_id 1 --skip-xfail
+    3. Mark all tests in **test_app.py** except **test_task_data** as **technical**
+    4. Add parameter **--skip-technical** to skip tests that marked **technical**.

+       So in the data/output you should find only one folder data/output/sql/task2/2.1... if you implemented all correctly
+       > pytest /opt/spark-apps/test/test_app.py --task_type sql --task_group_id 2 --task_id 1 --skip-technical
+    5. Add parameter **--deselect-technical** to deselect tests that marked **technical**.

+       So in the data/output you should find only one folder data/output/sql/task2/2.1... if you implemented all correctly
+       > pytest /opt/spark-apps/test/test_app.py --task_type sql --task_group_id 2 --task_id 1 --deselect-technical

 ## How to work with project:
 1. How to initialize the project :
     1. Permissions set